Rigol DHO924S vs Siglent SDS2104X Plus

 Siglent SDS2104X Plus

 The Siglent SDS2104X Plus is a professional-grade scope that happens to be affordable enough for serious hobbyists, and using it for a long debugging session makes the price feel justified.
 The 200Mpt memory depth is the headline — you can capture minutes of data at full sample rate, then scroll back and zoom into any moment without re-triggering.
 The 10.1-inch IPS touchscreen is excellent.
 The comprehensive protocol decoding (including FlexRay and I2S) makes it the right tool for serious automotive or audio embedded work.
 The surprise is that all this comes with only 100MHz bandwidth — you're paying for depth, features, and build quality, not raw frequency response.
-At $1,099, this is a serious investment.
+Around $1,400, this is a serious investment.
 It only makes sense if you do electronics work regularly enough to amortize that cost, and if you want an instrument you genuinely won't outgrow.